toramameseven/vbe-client-mini/README.md

 ## Release Notes

+0.0.5 test release.

+* Add Some features for checking modification.
+* Some fixes

 0.0.4 test release.

 * Verify logic is fail.
 When VBA engine import modules, the case conversion and whitespace conversions occur.